ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ## Networked Objects

-For the tutorial, we will be focusing on [**Damageable Objects**](../references/damageable_objects.md) and **Shared Pickups** to show how you can do your own networking to optimize networking performance and reduce networked object count which will lead to improved player experience.
+For the tutorial, we will be focusing on [**Damageable Objects**](../references/damageable_objects.md) and **Shared Pickups** to show how you can do your networking to optimize networking performance and reduce networked object count which will lead to an improved player experience.

+For another alternative to networking performance, consider taking a look at [network dormancy](../tutorials/network_dormancy.md).
+This method will give you control over when a networked object should be updated, which will make games more performant and utilize more networked behavior.

 ## Shared Pickups